 The church in Libusza was built shortly before 1513.
-The tower was added in 1609.
-The temple was renovated in 1681, 1873 and several times in the second half of the twentieth century.
-Until 1986, it was considered one of the best-preserved wooden churches in the Podkarpacie region.
-After the fire, it was rebuilt, but unfortunately burned again in 2016.
+In 1523, its interior was covered with polychromes.
+The tower was added in 1607 or 1609.
+The church was renovated in 1681, 1873, before 1889, when the arcades were dismantled, and several times in the second half of the 20th century.
+Until 1986, the church of the Nativity of the Blessed Virgin Mary was considered one of the best preserved wooden churches in Podkarpacie region.
+After the fire in 1986 it was rebuilt, but unfortunately it burned down again in 2016.

 From a fire that broke out in 2016 saved only the frame of the tower, fragments of two walls and the sacristy.
 It remains to believe that this beautiful monument will be rebuilt once again, although in 2019 the Ministry of Culture issued a negative decision.
 In this case, probably even the faintest preserved relics of the church (about 20% of the substance) will be destroyed.